angular/angular/aio/content/guide/styleguide.md

-**Why?** A lazy loaded feature module that imports that shared module will make its own copy of the service and likely have undesireable results.
+**Why?** A lazy loaded feature module that imports that shared module will make its own copy of the service and likely have undesirable results.

 </div>